 If you do look to settle a claim without legal advice, you should be open to the possibility that the problem may reoccur.
 For this reason, we recommend that you take formal legal advice to ensure you do not prevent your right to claim for any future events.

-For more information on any of the issues raised in this article and how they might affect you or your business, please contact Adam Coumis by emailing firstname.lastname@example.org or calling 0117 904 5818
+For more information on any of the issues raised in this article and how they might affect you or your business, please contact Adam Coumis in our Property Disputes team by emailing [email protected] or calling 0117 904 5818

 Posted on Aug 25th, 2016 by Lyons Davidson